Prof. Gavin H. Thomas

 BSc(Hons), PhD, FRSB, FHEA

 Gavin Thomas is a microbiologist at the University of York and has worked for over 20 years on bacterial transport systems and other aspects of microbial physiology, biochemistry and genetics.
-His research, primarily funded by the BBSRC, has revealed fundamental information about an important class of bacterial transporters called TRAP transporters, particular in the context of their function in human pathogens.
+His research, primarily funded by the BBSRC, has revealed fundamental information about an important class of bacterial transporters called TRAP transporters, particular in the context of their function as sialic acid transporters in human pathogens.
 More recently the lab has focussed on more diverse families of transporters related to industrial biotechnology and bioenergy through work with Green Biologics, Glycom, Fujifilm Diosynth Biotechnologies, and Unilever.
+This has led into related work on the biosynthesis and function of the bacterial cytoplasmic membrane beyond roles of solute transport.
+He currently leads the AVERT BBSRC sLoLa project trying to understand the biological function of an ancient microbial membrane stress response.

 He was the co-director of the BBSRC Network in Industrial Biotechnology and Bioenergy, CBMNet, which focused in building strong interactions between academics and industry to optimise cell membrane processes, including transporters.
-He also led between 2015 to 2021 Project DETOX, a £3.5M BBSRC IB Catalyst to help companies improve the productivity of their bacterial chassis, from which a spin-in company MORF was created.
-He currently leads the AVERT sLoLa project trying to understand the biological function of an ancient microbial membrane stress response.
+He also led between 2015 to 2021 Project DETOX, a £3.5M BBSRC IB Catalyst to help companies improve the productivity of their bacterial chassis, from which a spin-in company MORF was ultimately launched in 2025.
+Continuing strong interests in the bacterial cell envelope and its function, research with Prof. Marjan van der Woude's team has led to interests in modification of sugars through a family of membrane bound acyltranferases, important in Gram -ve bacterial like Salmonella, but also in modification of the biofilm polymer poly N-acetylglucosamine (PNAG) in Staphylococcal species.
 His group also has a long-standing interest in the model Gram-negative organism Escherichia coli and have characterised a number of transporters and enzymes from this organism although now use a wide range of Gram +ve bacteria also.
 The EchoBASE post-genomic E. coli database was created and is maintained by his lab.
 He also uses whole genome metabolic modelling to understand how intracellular bacterial symbionts of insects, which are 'reduced' E. coli, function in their hosts, including symbionts of aphids and the tsetse.
 The groups also collaborate with colleagues in the department of Chemistry in the design and testing of new antibiotic conjugates specifically targeting bacterial transporters as a delivery route.
 Gavin initially trained as a microbiologist at the University of Bristol, working with Prof. Peter Bennett for his final year project, followed by PhD training at the University of Birmingham under the supervision of Prof. Jeff Cole.
 During his PhD work he characterised the periplasmic nitrate reductase, NapA, from E. coli and also and also contributed to the initial work on the Tat (or Mtt) system (with Prof. Raymond Turner & Prof. Joel Weiner, Alberta Canada).
 He moved to a postdoctoral position at the John Innes Centre to continue work on E. coli and here started a project in the lab of Prof. Mike Merrick on the E. coli ammonium transporter AmtB.
 His interest in solute transporters continued with his move to Sheffield to work on tripartite ATP-independent periplasmic (TRAP) transporters in the lab of Prof. David J Kelly before moving to a faculty position in York in 2002.
 ORCID ID Education and training

 Teaching and admin